Andrejkf/solution_advanced_lane_finding/report_template.md

 * 1.1 find_calibration_numbers(): Used to find chess board corners in grayscaled images and then to get camera matrix and distortion coefficients.

- * 1.2. save_coefficients(): to save camera matrix and distortion coefficients in a pickle with  fileName='wide_dist_pickle.p'.
+ * 1.2. save_coefficients(): to save camera matrix and distortion coefficients in a pickle with  *fileName='wide_dist_pickle.p'*.

 * 1.3. load_coefficients(): Used to load the previously saved information(camera matrix and distortion coefficients) to make process faster for the pipeline on the video instead of calculating them again.

-* 1.4. get_coefficients(): Used to either load distortion coefficientes or to calculate them.
+* 1.4. get_coefficients(): Used to either load distortion coefficients from the pickle file or to calculate them.
 * 1.5. get_undistorted(): To apply distortion correction to images.

 ##### Steps